vohai2003/hdp_data_tutorials/tutorials/hdp/analyzing-social-media-and-customer-sentiment-with-apache-nifi-and-hdp-search/tutorial.md

 You can now continue on with the rest of the tutorial.

-## Analyze and Search Data with Solr <a id="analyze-and-search-data-with-solr"></a>
+## Analyze and Search Data with Solr

 Now that we have our data in HDP-Search/Solr we can go ahead and start searching through our data.
-If you are using NiFi to stream the data you can head over to the Banana Dashboard at [http://sandbox.hortonworks.com:8983/solr/banana/index.html](http://sandbox.hortonworks.com:8983/solr/banana/index.html)
+If you are using NiFi to stream the data you can head over to the Banana Dashboard at [http://sandbox-hdp.hortonworks.com:8983/solr/banana/index.html](http://sandbox-hdp.hortonworks.com:8983/solr/banana/index.html)

 The dashboard was designed by the `default.json` file that we had downloaded previously.
 You can find more about [Banana here](https://github.com/LucidWorks/banana)